 While the initial launch featured minimalized design that was true to the original, there have since been Divers 65 chronographs, a 36mm version, several limited editions, new dial colors, and bronze and steel two-tone versions, all featuring a variety of straps and bracelets.

-This Momotaro Jeans Special Edition, which you can buy today for 32% off, is the perfect example of the series’ versatility.
-The murky green dial and bronze tone hour markers are mesmerizing.
+This Divers Sixty-Five Bronze Bezel Blue Dial, which you can buy today for 30% off, is the perfect example of the series’ versatility.

 All said, it would be hard to overstate how much we love our Oris watches.
 You can tell we mean it because we always maintain a large collection of their pieces, all of which are available at a discount and ready to ship.